Skip to main content

 The GINA Violation Vector

 GINA introduces another layer of complexity, focusing on the type of information requested.
-The law is unequivocal ∞ employers cannot use to make employment decisions.
+The law is unequivocal ∞ employers cannot use genetic information to make employment decisions.
 In the context of wellness programs, the most common violation involves health risk assessments that solicit family medical history.
 GINA’s regulations are stringent on this point.
-An employer cannot offer any to an employee in exchange for providing genetic information.
+An employer cannot offer any financial incentive to an employee in exchange for providing genetic information.
 This includes information about their family members’ health conditions.

 Here is a common scenario that illustrates a GINA violation: